Phone Number 214-385-4890 or 888-255-2950 M-F 8AM-3PM CT

 Vehicle Service Manuals: OEM vs. DIY Aftermarket

-So you’ve decided to learn more about your vehicle, and are looking for the best manual you can find.
+So you’ve decided to learn more about your vehicle, and are looking for the best vehicle service manuals you can find.
 But where do you start?
 You’d like to get an original factory manual – but is a less expensive aftermarket DIY manual from Haynes, Chilton, or Clymer exactly what you need?
 The Motor Bookstore examines the upside of each.

 OEM Versus DIY Aftermarket Vehicle Service Manuals